 Trees provide a huge variety of products for humanity.
-However, it is their timber that provides the greatest contribution in terms of income.
-From tropical forests alone timber exports exceed US$20 billion per year, but this figure excludes the vast amount traded and used locally throughout the world.
+However, it is their timber that provides the greatest economic contribution.
+From tropical forests alone, timber exports exceed US$20 billion per year, but this figure excludes the vast amount harvested, traded and used locally throughout the world.

 Different trees species provide timber with varying strength, durability, resonance, colour and scent.
-As a result, only certain tree species are suitable for a given purpose or end use, whether it be for building materials, veneers, furniture, musical instruments, boats, cricket bats and more.
+As a result, certain tree species are preferred for a given purpose or end use, whether it be for building materials, veneers, furniture, musical instruments, boats, cricket bats and more.

-The global demand for timber has put huge pressure on thee wild populations of particular tree species.
-For example, rosewood (genus Dalbergia) and ebony (genus Diospyros) trees, valued as a source of luxury furniture, have been logged intensively in recent years.
+The global demand for timber has put huge pressure on the wild populations of particular tree species.
+For example, rosewoods (genus Dalbergia) and ebonies (genus Diospyros) trees, are valued as a source of luxury furniture (a.k.a ‘hongmu’), have been logged intensively in recent years.

-80 species from these genera were recently afforded some protection from international trade after they were added to Appendix II of CITES (Convention on International Trade in Endangered Species of Wild Fauna and Flora).
+As a result, 80 species from these genera are afforded some protection from international trade after they were added to Appendix II of CITES (Convention on International Trade in Endangered Species of Wild Fauna and Flora), an international agreement to protect species at high risk of extinction from illegal international trafficking.

-However, these species, and hundreds of others, remain threatened by illegal logging – a huge trade that leads to an estimated 100 million cubic metres of timber harvested each year.
+As well as these extremely high-value species, there are hundreds of other tree species, that are threatened by illegal logging – a huge trade that leads to an estimated 100 million cubic metres of timber harvested each year.

 What you can do